nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 There were two things that we didn't have conclusive agreement on:

-The first is how should package keep these files out when publishing.
-The second is whether other files like tests and sources should be published (but would be a non-issue once npm tink project is released)
+1. how packages should exclude these files when publishing The second is whether other files like tests and sources should be published (but would be a non-issue once npm tink project is released)

 ## Publish without Meta Files